wowsinfo/WoWs-Info-Seven/extra/Diaries/henry.md

 ## 19/04/2020
 ### Summary
 Let me copy and paste websites back.
+Websites are fine and a web version has been added.
+Player search and clan search are also done.
+All my hardwork wasn't nothing.
+Another enjoyable day of development.
 ### What to do tomorrow?
+Player info.
+This is just amazing.
+I didn't even do that much.

 ## 18/04/2020
 ### Summary